 The Company is required to have dual presentation of basic earnings per share ("EPS") and diluted EPS.
 The Company calculates basic earnings (loss) per share by dividing net income or loss available to common stockholders by the weighted average number of common shares outstanding.
-We do not include the impact of any potentially dilutive common stock equivalents in our basic earnings (loss) per share calculations.
-Diluted earnings per share reflect potentially dilutive common stock equivalents, including options and warrants that could share in our earnings through the conversion of common shares, except where their inclusion would be anti-dilutive.

-For the year ended December 31, 2021, stock options of 3,355,000 are excluded in the calculation of diluted earnings per share as their effect would have been anti-dilutive due to the net loss recognized for the year.
-Options are excluded because their exercise prices were greater than the average trading price of the Company's common stock for the year.
-For the year ended December 31, 2020, stock options of 5,707,000 are included in the calculation of diluted income per share.
+Diluted earnings per share reflect potentially dilutive common stock equivalents, including options and warrants that could share in our earnings through the conversion to common shares, except where their inclusion would be anti-dilutive.
+For the year ended December 31, 2022 and December 31, 2021 Outstanding common stock options of 4,775,000 and 3,355,000, respectfully, were excluded from the calculation of diluted earnings per share as their effect would have been anti-dilutive due to the net loss for the period.